BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 SAS7BDAT Header
 ===============

-The SAS7BDAT file header contains a binary file identifier (*i.e.*, a magic number), the dataset name, timestamp, the number pages (PC), their size (PS) and a variety of other values that pertain to the database as a whole.
+The SAS7BDAT file header contains a binary file identifier (*i.e.*, a magic number), the dataset name, timestamp, the number pages (PC), their size (PL) and a variety of other values that pertain to the database as a whole.
 The purpose of many header fields remain unknown, but are likely to include specifications for data compression and encryption, password protection, and dates/times of creation and/or modification.
 Most files encountered encode multi-byte values little-endian (least significant byte first).
 However, some files have big-endian values.
 Hence, it appears that multi-byte values are encoded using endianness of the platform where the file was written.
 See `Platform Differences`_ for a table of key test files which differ in several ways.

 The *offset table* below describes the SAS7BDAT file header as a sequence of bytes.
 Information stored in the table is indexed by its byte offset (first column) in the header and its length (second column) in bytes.
 For example, the field at offset 0 has length 32 bytes.
 Hence, bytes 0,1,...,31 comprise the data for this field.
 Byte lengths having the form '%n' should read: 'the number of bytes remaining up to, but not including byte n'.
 The fourth column gives a shorthand description of the data contained at the corresponding offset.
-For example, 'int, page size := PS' indicates that the data stored at the corresponding location is a signed integer representing the page size, which we denote PS.
+For example, 'int, page size := PL' indicates that the data stored at the corresponding location is a signed integer representing the page size, which we denote PL.
 The description *????????????* indicates that the meaning of data stored at the corresponding offset is unknown.
 The third column represents the author's confidence (low, medium, high) in the corresponding offset, length, and description.
 Each offset table in this document is formatted in a similar fashion.
 Variables defined in an offset table are sometimes used in subsequent tables.

 Header Offset Table
 -------------------